 Imagine running a retirement lifestyle business from the comfort of your home.

+Your very own retirement lifestyle business.
 Your business ideas, your creativity, your rules, your own business.
 Your work can fit around other things that matter to you, without sacrificing your dedication to the business or your professionalism.
 You wouldn’t need to commute or waste time on unnecessary meetings.
-And you wouldn’t have to miss out on quality time with loved ones or .
+And you wouldn’t have to miss out on quality time with loved ones or friends.

 As we get older we want more time to pursue our interests.
 This could mean traveling, studying, or just having more time for friends and family.
-Increasingly, fewer of us can depend on a retirement pot to see us through.
+Superannuation isn’t necessarily enough to fund the life you want and inheritance might improve your finances a little, but not many people end up with a huge inheritance.

 How do you generate an income for yourself and still have time to follow your dreams when you’re nearing the traditional retirement age?